ravindrameena/jekyll-now/_posts/2019-07-04-Seventh-Post.md

 ---
 layout: post
-title: Why is CTF important and what it's structure looks like?
+title: Why is CTF important and how it's structure looks like?
 ---

 With CTF, all headers, contexts, and event fields written in binary files are